 BCS Board Biographies

-Dr Quentin Fontana FIMMM: A self-employed consultant specializing in composite materials and collaborative research, Quentin has worked in composites since 1980 including research work at the universities of Surrey and Cambridge and experience in the aerospace sector and for a broad-ranging composite materials manufacturer.
+Dr Quentin Fontana FIMMM: The Secretry to the Board of the British Composites Society, is a self-employed consultant specializing in composite materials and collaborative research.
+Quentin has worked in composites since 1980 including research work at the universities of Surrey and Cambridge and experience in the aerospace sector and for a broad-ranging composite materials manufacturer.

 Prof. Emile Greenhalgh FIMMM: An academic who has over thirty years experience in composites research, teaches over a wide range of aspects of fibre reinforced polymers and administrates a Masters course in Composites.
 He is a Professor in Composite Materials at The Composite Centre and Aeronautics Department at Imperial College London, with a PhD in damage growth in composite materials.
 He has worked at Imperial College London since 2003, prior to which he was at RAE/DERA/QinetiQ from 1987 to 2003.
 His two areas of particular expertise are in fractographic analysis of polymer composites and development of multifunctional (structural power) materials.